-She’s a one of the most-honored music artists of all time –
+She’s a one of the most-honored music artists of all time

 Dolly Parton has had 26 songs reach Number 1 on the Billboard country charts – the most of any female artist.
 She’s had 42 career Top 10 country albums, a record for ANY artist.
 She’s also had 110 charted singles over the past 40 years in her career.
 With 25 of her albums certified as Gold, Platinum, or Multiplatinum, she’s had an impressive career in country music.

-She’s known as a local philanthropist –
+She’s known as a local philanthropist

-In February 2019, Dolly Parton was be honored as MusiCares Person of the Year – an award created by the Recording Academy to honor their charity, which makes sure folks in the music industry have a place to turn in times of medical, financial, or personal need.
-The ceremony, was held during Grammy week, is one of the most prestigious celebrations during that time.
-A silent auction and reception are held and other artists will pay tribute to Dolly’s music and legacy during the event.
+In February 2019, Dolly Parton was honored as MusiCares Person of the Year – an award created by the Recording Academy to honor their charity, which makes sure folks in the music industry have a place to turn in times of medical, financial, or personal need.
+The ceremony, held during Grammy week, is one of the most prestigious celebrations during that time.
+A silent auction and reception were held and other artists paid tribute to Dolly’s music and legacy during the event.
 Of the honor, she states: “I am so excited and humbled to be honored as MusiCares Person of the Year,” said Parton.
 “It’s even more special knowing the gala benefits music people in need.
 I can’t wait to hear all of the great artists singing my music.”

-She’s a co-owner of Dollywood Company –
+She’s a co-owner of Dollywood Company

 Her theme park, Dollywood, is the most visited tourist attraction in the state of Tennessee and is one of the Top 50 most visited theme parks in the United States.
 The park continues to offer new attractions and offerings to visitors each and every year, as well as some old favorites.
-The 110-ton, coal-fired steam train known as Klondike Katie has been a staple of the park, and you can often hear the train horn anywhere you go throughout Sevierville or Pigeon Forge.
+The 110-ton, coal-fired steam train known as Klondike Katie has been a staple of the park.
+You can often hear the train horn anywhere you go throughout Sevierville or Pigeon Forge.
 The park itself is wildly popular among park goers, having won numerous awards from Amusement Today – which is the go-to publication in the Amusement Park Industry.
 According to Amusement Today, the park has won Best Wooden Coaster in the World Twice, Best Shows nine times, Best Christmas 10 times, Friendliest Park six times, Best Food six times, and ranked third for Best Park in the World.
 That’s quite a few accolades!

-You can still visit her childhood home, well sort of –
+You can still visit her childhood home, well sort of

-The home recreated is a replica into the home in which Dolly Parton grew up.
+Dollywood is home to a replica of the home in which Dolly Parton grew up.
 Born in Pittman Center, TN in 1946, her father was a sharecropper.
 The fourth of 12 children to a low-income family, it’s said her parents paid the doctor who delivered her not with money, but with a bag of cornmeal.
 The family lived in the original version of the Dollywood recreation on Locust Ridge, which is close to the Greenbrier Valley and the Great Smoky Mountains National Park her ancestors one time called home.
 The area her family lived in the park is now a part of the Old Settler’s Trail on Bird’s Creek.
-There were so many members of the Parton family living on Bird’s Creek it was known locally as “Partontown”.
+There were so many members of the Parton family living on Bird’s Creek it was known locally as “Parton Town”.

 She’s been married for more than 50 years

 Dolly Parton and her husband, Carl Dean, married in 1966.
 Carl had no desire to be in the limelight.
 He ran a successful asphalt company outside of Nashville for many years.
 According to Dolly herself, he’s only ever seen her perform once!
 She states they’re very happily married, he just chooses to not be seen publicly.
 Parton once gave an interview to NPR about the song “Jolene”.
 Jolene was a bank employee who happened to pay lots of attention to her husband when he went there.
 “It was kinda like a running joke between us…I was saying, ‘Hell, you’re spending a lot of time at the bank.
 I don’t believe we’ve got that kind of money,” she states.